THANK YOU FOR SHARING YOUR Friendship!

 ♥ Memorable gifts

-What if my Elder Friend does not answer or does return my calls?
+What if my new friend does not answer or does return my calls?

 - Make sure to let the phone ring multiple times.
-Elders with mobility issues may take longer to get to the phone.
+People with mobility issues may take longer to get to the phone.

 - Try calling at different times of the day and different days of the week.

-- If neither of you has been able to reach them after several tries, contact your Team Leader.
+- If after several tries you are still unable to reach them, contact your Team Leader.

-My elder said they are fine and don’t want me to call them.
+My friend said they are fine and don’t want me to call them.
 What should I do?

-- Ask the elder if they would like the call to be about something that interests them.
-Hobbies, books, movies, etc.
+- Ask them if they would like to chat about something specific interests them—hobbies, books, movies, etc.

-Can I give my Elder Friend my phone number?
+Can I give my friend my phone number?

 - This is totally up to you.
-Because some elders have difficulty understanding people’s boundaries around phone contact, we do recommend volunteers hold off providing contact information until they are sure they are comfortable with it.
+Because some people have difficulty understanding boundaries around phone contact, we recommend volunteers hold off providing contact information until they are sure they are comfortable with it.

 ► Senior Linkage Line